 Run the Selenium server

-Download a Selenium web driver for your web browser into the same directory where the Selenium server is located.
+Download a Selenium web driver for your web browser into the same directory that contains the Selenium server.

 Run all tests

-If you want to see the reports in GUI, run:
+If you want to see the reports in a GUI, run: